darkmatter2000/darkmatter2000/README.md

 ### 📚 Background
 Holder of a Bachelor's degree in Fundamental Physics, I am currently pursuing a Master's degree in Quantum Engineering with a specialization in Quantum Computing.
 My academic journey has enabled me to acquire a strong foundation in the field of quantum physics and its applications.

-During the summer of 2023, I had the enriching opportunity to work at C12 Quantum Electronics as an engineering assistant within the team dedicated to qubit characterization.

 ### 📝 Projets
 My projects are focused on quantum programming and simulation, as well as modeling using numerical methods:
 - [Resolution de l'équation de Schrödinger pour un éléctron dans un potentiel périodique](https://github.com/darkmatter2000/schrodinger_equation_solver_with_finite_elements) In this project, using a finite element method approach, I sought to obtain the band diagram associated with our electron trapped in a periodic potential well.
 This well is modeled by the Kronig-Penney model.